CaptainHottub/macro_keyboard/readme.md

 MacroV3.1.2.py is the current version.

 This is still a work in progress, expect this repository to change very soon.
+Going to start using the Pi Pico instead of the Arduino Pro Micro.

 Currently, the V1 through V3 just means the Driver version.